romankr/OddsCollector/README.md

 **Azure Functions Integration**: Optimizes resource consumption by executing specific functions in response to events, ensuring cost-effectiveness and streamlined execution.

-**Azure Cosmos DB for Data Storage**: Utilizing Azure Cosmos DB as the backend database ensures high-performance data storage and retrieval.
+**Azure Cosmos DB for Data Storage**: Utilizing Azure Cosmos DB as the backend database.

 # Prerequisites